-Pretty much everyone who moves through the tattoo scene with their eyes open has already stumbled across this horned face with demonic eyes and pointed teeth.
-The Hannya is a very popular motif in today’s tattoo scene and is worn in all shapes and colors.
-But what is really behind the mask with distorted facial features?
+Pretty much everyone who navigates the tattoo scene, at least once stumbled across this horned face with demonic eyes and sharp teeth.
+The Japanese Hannya tattoo is a very popular motif and you can wear it in all shapes and colours.
+But what hides behind this mask with distorted facial features?

 The name probably comes from the “Hannya Shingyo Sutra”, which plays a central role in Budhism.

 The background of the figure is based on the play “The Lady Aoi” which is itself based on the novel “The Story of Prince Genji” (1021).

 In the play, after Hikaru Genji has an affair with Lady Aoi, he rejects Lady Rokujo, which sends her into a rage.
 Her hateful soul leaves her body in her sleep and follows Lady Aoi, with fatal consequences.

 “Oh, the terrible voice of Hannya”, exclamates Lady Aoi associating for the first time the character to the name.

 As a result the name has since then generally stood for a woman who becomes a kind of female Oni through hatred and jealousy.

 In traditional Japanese folk beliefs, people fear female jealousy, this is why the mask almost always has feminine connotations.